Past projects from HDSC faculty and staff in the following areas:

 This research project was funded by CRICO, which is the insurance program that insures all of the Harvard medical institutions and their affiliates.
 At Partners HealthCare, many patients receive patient decision aids prior to hip and knee arthroplasty and surgery for herniated disc and spinal stenosis, but many do not.
 This situation creates a “natural experiment” we will use to study whether prescription of a patient decision aid prior to these operations increases trust in the surgeon and reduces regret about the decision, which should result in lower malpractice risk.

-Funding from the CRICO
+Funding from CRICO

 Measuring Decision Quality for Patients with Coronary Artery Disease